 High demand is present for middle-tier products as well, as many consumers are dissatisfied with available solutions, yet find the high-end alternatives to be too expensive.

 Finally, some emerging markets are already home to a booming upper class, with little to no access to a wide range of luxurious goods.
 This is a classic case of first-mover advantage: the basic scarcity of your product can help snowball your brand into an industry leader.

-A variety of verticals are yet to be fully penetrated by the rich-world economies.
+A variety of verticals is yet to be fully penetrated by the rich-world economies.